 Are you eager to explore new possibilities as an artist, educator or scholar?
 Learn to recognize and cultivate your individual strengths through this program that encourages the study of a wide range of theatre practices and related fields.

-The MA program in theatre introduces students to graduate study in the field of theatre and performance studies and provides a broad base of knowledge in the areas of history and historiography, theory, literature and dramaturgy, and practice.
+The MA program in theatre introduces students to graduate study in the field of theatre and performance studies and provides a broad base of knowledge in the areas of history, theory, dramaturgy, research methods and practice.

-The program is designed for those who wish to later enter a PhD program, for K-12 educators seeking to expand and amplify their expertise, and for those seeking to advance their knowledge of theatre and performance studies.
+The program is designed for those who wish to ultimately enter a doctoral program, for K-12 educators seeking to expand and amplify their expertise, and for those seeking to advance their knowledge of theatre and performance studies.

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.